HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/workspace-layout.rst

 The ``simulations`` filenames use a human-readable basename built from ``project``, ``name``, and the first characters of ``sim_id``.
 The database identity remains the full ``sim_id`` stored in ``hydromodpy.duckdb``.
+Legacy workspaces that still use the raw UUID as filename remain readable;
+``hmp manage`` can preview and explicitly normalize those names.

 Scaffold a workspace with ``hmp init``: